toitlang/pkg-http/README.md

 # Toit package: http

 HTTP server and client package for the [Toit language](https://github.com/toitlang/toit).

-Can be used to run a REST server and/or client on your ESP32 devicew.
+Can be used to run a REST server and/or client on your ESP32 device.